EmbroidePy/pyembroidery/README.md

 If only a file name is given, pyembroidery will use the extension to determine what reader it should use.
 (In the case of .dat where there are two non-compatable embroidery files with the same extension, the difference is detected by the reader.)

-For the discrete readers, the file may be a FileObject or a the string of the path.
+For the discrete readers, the file may be a FileObject or the string of the path.

 ```python
 pattern = pyembroidery.read_dst(file)